ned14/status-code/Readme.md

 across huge codebases.
 - Minimum compile time load, making it suitable for use in the global headers of multi-million line codebases.
+- Has a 'not POSIX' configuration `SYSTEM_ERROR2_NOT_POSIX`, suitable for using this library on non-POSIX non-Windows platforms.

 ## Example of use: